Skip to main content

 For those considering where to base themselves on the western Costa del Sol, we have positioned our beachfront apartment on the central section of the beach — within easy reach of chiringuitos, the promenade, and all facilities.
 It is the kind of location that makes you wonder why anyone would choose to stay anywhere else.

 For families: The gentle slope, soft sand, and calm waters make Sabinillas ideal for children.
-We offer a children's beach toy set as an optional add-on.
+Buckets and spades are sold cheaply at the beachfront shops.
 Most chiringuitos welcome children and have children's meals available.
 The promenade playgrounds are free and well-maintained.
 Life jackets and flotation aids are sometimes available for rent locally — ask at the lifeguard stations in summer.

-Sabinillas is located in the municipality of Manilva, on the westernmost Costa del Sol, approximately 20 kilometres south-west of Estepona and 75 kilometres south of Málaga city.
+By car, Sabinillas is about 75 minutes from Málaga Airport and 30 minutes from Gibraltar Airport — the two most common routes in.
+It sits in the municipality of Manilva, on the westernmost Costa del Sol, approximately 15 kilometres south-west of Estepona and around 95 kilometres from Málaga city.

 By bus: Avanza bus services connect Estepona and the western Costa del Sol towns.
-Local buses run from Estepona to Manilva/Sabinillas, approximately 30 minutes, €3-4 per journey.
+The M-240 line runs from Estepona to Sabinillas and on towards La Línea (for Gibraltar), roughly 15-25 minutes depending on stops, around €3-4 per journey.
 Service is regular but not frequent — check current timetables.

 By car from Gibraltar airport: Approximately 30 minutes (30 km), heading north-east towards Manilva.